 "There are a lot of companies that sound like insurance that aren't insurance," Dannen said.

 Discount medical programs charge a monthly fee in return for discounts at urgent care or dental providers.
-While they're allowed in Washington, some come with catches.
-They might not be accepted by a member's provider -- or by any providers where they live.
+While they're allowed in

 And some may not report clearly that they're not insurance, Dannen said.

 "They can sound really similar," she said.
 "And with scams, that's their whole goal -- to sound extremely similar, to sound too good to be true, with extremely discounted rates.
 That's where (shopping) online can get really messy."